-How to use the search function
+How to Use the Search Function

+The Search Non-Profits page allows you to search for non-profit organizations and their programs.
 Use the options below to narrow or filter the entire database of Cobb Non-profits, then click 'List View' to see the organizations that match those fields.
 You can also just go straight to 'List View' if you would like to see a list of all the Non-profits on the website.

 If you have already registered with THE CONNECTION, Log In as you can create and save your Searches as well as your resulting Lists from those searches to your profile.